browserengineering/book/book/html.md

 Here, `HEAD_TAGS` list the tags that you're supposed to put into the `<head>` element:[^where-script]

-[^where-script]: The `<script>`, can go in either the head or the body
+[^where-script]: The `<script>` tag can go in either the head or the
-    section, but it goes into the head by default.
+    body section, but it goes into the head by default.

 ``` {.python}
 class HTMLParser: